quantling/discriminative_lexicon_model/docs/source/quickstart.rst

 Uncertainty in production and comprehension
 -------------------------------------------

-pyldl.measures.uncertainty returns how much uncertainty is among the model's predictions.
+discriminative_lexicon_model.measures.uncertainty returns how much uncertainty is among the model's predictions.

 .. code-block:: python